 The pandemic has only served to widen the gap between the need and availability of crucial healthcare workers — nurses included.

 Thankfully, there are several current trends in nursing making the field more flexible and adaptable than ever.
 Together, these shifts may help the global nursing supply catch up to the demand and make hiring healthcare workers easier during 2022.

 Telehealth Services are on the Rise

 Technology has revolutionized nursing, and the results are more apparent than ever.
-Telehealth and chatbot services are among the most important trends in all of nursing .
+Telehealth and chatbot services are among the most important trends in all of nursing.
 Not only do they automate aspects of nurses' roles — they allow patients to monitor their health more effectively.
-From virtual video appointments, to requesting prescriptions, to receiving test results faster — telehealth helps nurses communicate with patients and patients achieve better health outcomes.
+From virtual video appointments, to requesting prescriptions, to receiving test results faster — online telehealth services helps nurses communicate with patients and patients achieve better health outcomes.

 Increased Online Educations Programs